releaseworks/academy-code-examples/learn-docker/runningdocker.md

 We should see the output `hello www.releaseworksacademy.com`

-When we're finished we can kill the container in the same way with:
+When we're finished we can kill and remove the container in the same way with:
 ```
-docker kill hellodaemon
+docker kill exposed-daemon && docker rm exposed-daemon
 ```